gazbert/bxbot/README.md

 #### Gradle
 1. If you plan on using your own Trading Strategies/Exchange Adapters packaged in separate jar files, you'll need to add the dependency in the [bxbot-app/build.gradle](bxbot-app/build.gradle) - see the commented out dependency examples inside it.
-1. From the project root, run `./gradlew buildTarGzipDist` or `./gradlew buildZipDist` to build the distribution
+1. From the project root, run `./gradlew clean build` to build the bot.
+1. Then run `./gradlew buildTarGzipDist` or `./gradlew buildZipDist` to build the distribution
    artifact: either `bxbot-app-<version>.tar.gz` or `bxbot-app-<version>.zip` respectively.
    It will be placed in the `./build/distributions` folder.
 1. Copy the artifact onto the machine you want to run the bot and unzip it someplace.